silicon-heaven/shv-doc/src/cpon.md

 * **List** and Map fields can have delimiter `,` after last item like: `[1,2,3,]`
 * C style comments are supported, for example `[1,/*2,*/3]` means `[1,3]`
 * Trailing coma separators at end of line is optional.
 Trailing coma after last element of list or map is enabled, for example `[1,2,3,]`.

+If RpcValue has meta-data, they are placed before value quoted by `<` and `>` characters, see examples below.

 Example:
 ```